oktadev/okta-blog/_source/_posts/2021-09-08-sonar-qube-dotnet.md

 ### Install Java and Docker

 To use SonarQube, first prepare your environment.
 The requirements are pretty simple, a Java SDK for starters.
 We also recommend using Docker; a popular approach nowadays.
-If it’s your first experience with Docker and you have doubts or questions,  there are many excellent online learning resources including [A Developer's Guide to Docker](/blog/2017/05/10/developers-guide-to-docker-part-1) on this blog.
+If it's your first experience with Docker and you have doubts or questions,  there are many excellent online learning resources including [A Developer's Guide to Docker](/blog/2017/05/10/developers-guide-to-docker-part-1) on this blog.

 1. Since SonarScanner uses Java, you'll need a Java SDK (Java 11 or later) to `PATH`, and you'll add `JAVA_HOME` to your system variables.
 Download [the right version of the Java SDK](https://adoptopenjdk.net/) for your system.
 During the process, you should accept the default settings.
 This way all required elements are added to the system variables.